erewok/talks/rust_with_haskell_lessons/talk.md

 ---

-## Correctness at Compile Time

-Q: What can go wrong with this function?
+## What can go wrong with this function?

 ```python